pycontribs/ruyaml/_doc/api.rst

-- these instances were composites of the various load/dump steps and if you wanted to enhance one of the steps, you needed e.g. subclass the emitter and make a new composite (dumper) as well, providing all of the parameters (i.e. copy paste
+- these instances were composites of the various load/dump steps and if you wanted to enhance one of the steps, you needed e.g. subclass the emitter and make a new composite (dumper) as well, providing all of the parameters (i.e. copy paste)

+  Alternatives, like making a class that returned a ``Dumper`` when called and sets attributes before doing so, is cumbersome for day-to-day use.

 - many routines (like ``add_representer()``) have a direct global impact on all of the following calls to ``dump()`` and those are